For information on the Kids' Power Wheels Derby, visit For the Kids.

 CONTACT ROB MAHNESMITH WITH ANY QUESTIONS ON RULES: (309) 267-3129

 - Fair class- No full frame imperials.
 No hearses, or limousines.

-- Young Guns Wire Class- Follows Wire Class Rules
+- Young Guns Wire Class- see separate specific rules at bottom.

 - An entry fee will be charged for each Driver.

 - All persons MUST sign an entry form, insurance waiver,and release form, and purchase pit pass before entering pit area.

 - No one allowed in race area under the influence of alcohol.
 POSSESSION OF ALCOHOLIC BEVERAGES IN THE PIT AREA WILL RESULT IN LOSS OF PIT PASS AND EXPULSION FROM THE PITS.